Santa Barbara’s Head of ICU Battles COVID-19

 Wright, who grew up in Ventura County, worked with AIDS patients at UCLA hospital in the early 1980s.
 COVID-19 is not as uniformly fatal as AIDS was; 81 percent of those infected with COVID-19 escape with only mild symptoms.
 But for the rest — disproportionately made up of people who are 65 and older, are overweight, or have diabetes, underlying heart or lung problems, or compromised immune systems — the stakes are life-and-death.

 COVID-19 cripples the lungs with a searing efficiency, implanting itself into the hundreds of millions of tiny balloons that coat the lining of healthy lungs.
-Known as alveoli, they transfer oxygen from the lungs to the blood stream and carbon dioxide from the blood stream to the lungs.
-Without this transfer — which happens about 25,000 a day — humans die of asphyxiation.
+Known as alveoli, they transfer oxygen from the lungs to the bloodstream and carbon dioxide from the bloodstream to the lungs.
+Without this transfer — which happens about 25,000 times a day — humans die of asphyxiation.

 The most pressing challenge is keeping patients alive long enough so that their own immune systems can calm down and kick in.
 Roughly half of everyone who gets hospitalized gets placed into ICU, Wright said.